 - After School Assessed Coursework and School Assessed Tasks have been submitted and marked, teachers will provide feedback to students via Compass learning tasks.
-Appropriate feedback includes: advice on problem areas, advice on where and how improvements can be made. - Teachers will give students a percentage on School Assessed Coursework. - The work will be awarded an S or N on students' performance against outcomes. - It is important to note that due to statistical moderation the grade obtained by the student on a piece of School Assessed Coursework in Units 3 & 4, is very likely to change. - Students should be aware that it is their ranking within the group that is important. - For each subject internal marks on School Assessed Coursework are moderated against the external exam result(s) of the group and the GAT.
+Appropriate feedback includes: advice on problem areas, advice on where and how improvements can be made. - Teachers will give students a percentage on School Assessed Coursework. - The work will be awarded an S or N on students' performance against work submitted for the outcome (coursework, homework, hurdle tasks, SAC tasks and other evidence of knowledge and skills). - It is important to note that due to statistical moderation the grade obtained by the student on a piece of School Assessed Coursework in Units 3 & 4, is very likely to change. - Students should be aware that it is their ranking within the group that is important.

+- For each subject internal marks on School Assessed Coursework are moderated against the external exam result(s) of the group and the GAT.
 Very briefly, if the internal marks are lower than the exam results the internal marks will be moved up.
 Likewise, if the internal marks are higher than the exam results the internal marks will be moved down. - Further information on Statistical Moderation in available from the Senior Sub-school Coordinator.